MikroElektronika/mikrosdk_click_v2/clicks/stepper8/details.md

 ## Example Description

-> This example demonstrates the use of the Stepper 8 click board by driving the motor in both directions for a desired number of steps.
+> This example demonstrates the use of the Stepper 8 Click board by driving the motor in both directions for a desired number of steps.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c